cemvarol/AZ-304-Labs/Lab-13/Lab-13.md

 The main tasks for this exercise are as follows:

 1. Add a trigger to the Azure logic app
+2. Add a condition to the Azure logic app

-2. Add an action to the Azure logic app
+3. Add an action to the Azure logic app

-3. Test the logic app
+4. Test the logic app

 #### Task 1: Add a trigger to the Azure logic app